 - Non- striving

-Paying attention takes time to cultivate.
-It’s rare to decide one day that you would like to live in the moment and then seize to be distracted by anything ever again.
-Directing your focus involves starting to become more aware of when your attention starts to wander.
-When this happens it’s no biggie, remember that it happens to everyone.
-Meditating or mindfulness is not about clearing your mind, but about choosing to direct your focus to something else.
-If you ask someone their name and notice your mind wander to what you are cooking for dinner that night.
-Acknowledge that thought, choose to focus back on the person, and ask them to repeat their name with a determination to give them your complete attention. awarer focus is the act of paying attention.
+Mindfulness is not about clearing your mind, but about choosing to direct your focus to something specific.
+If you ask someone their name and notice your mind wander to what you are cooking for dinner that night, acknowledge that thought, choose to focus back on the person and ask them to repeat their name with a determination to give them your complete attention.

 We can’t will ourselves to heal from illness.
 We can’t force our bodies to run marathons.
 We can’t make anyone hire us.
 But we can control what we choose to do, for example choosing healthier meals, or making an intention to practice running, even if it’s only for a few minutes at a time.
 Setting goals in this way also allows you to enjoy the process.
 You can enjoy preparing a healthy meal, without fantasising about losing weight, and can enjoy a stroll through the park without criticising the time it takes you to do it.

-If you haven’t guessed from my examples in the this article, I love eating.
-So one of my favourite mindfulness exercises is mindful eating!
-Try this mindful eating exercise from the University Of West Virginia .
+There are several exercises you can do to try mindfulness practices in your own life.
+One of my favourite mindfulness exercises is mindful eating!
+Try this mindful eating exercise from the University Of West Virginia.
 All you need is one raisin.

 First, take a raisin and hold it in the palm of your hand or between your finger and thumb.
 Focusing on it, imagine that you’ve just dropped in from Mars and have never seen an object like this before in your life.